ccha23/jupyterlab-mathjax3-global/README.md

-# jupyterlab-mathjax3-global
+# jupyterlab-mathjax3-web

-A JupyterLab extension for rendering math with [MathJax 3](https://github.com/mathjax/mathjax).
+A JupyterLab extension for rendering math with MathJax 3.

-The default LaTeX renderer in JupyterLab uses [MathJax 2](https://www.mathjax.org/).
+The default LaTeX renderer in JupyterLab uses MathJax 2.
 This extension substitutes the MathJax 2 renderer with the MathJax 3 renderer.

-Compared to the official [jupyterlab-mathjax3](https://github.com/jupyterlab/jupyter-renderers/tree/master/packages/mathjax3-extension), this extension exposes the MathJax 3 to the browser's global environment , so that other extensions may also use the MathJax 3.
+Compared to the official [jupyterlab-mathjax3](https://github.com/jupyterlab/jupyter-renderers/tree/master/packages/mathjax3-extension) which introduces the MathJax 3 into JupyterLab via **node** and **webpack**, this extension introduces MathJax 3 to the browser's global environment by loading script from the **web**, so that MathJax 3 can be used by other entities in JupyterLab like our [jsxgraph-magic](https://github.com/chunxy/jsxgraph-magic.git).

 ## Requirements